-CRU’s team of aluminium and raw materials expert, in London and Beijing have sent the Company its latest Insight piece, which looks at the major opportunities for bauxite producers in light of Indonesia’s unprocessed minerals export ban.
+CRU Group’s Insight article points to the major opportunities for bauxite producers in light of Indonesia’s ban on export of unprocessed minerals.
 The main points are as follows:

-1. The ban is not temporary and import-based refineries in China are becoming increasingly worried about future bauxite supplies.
+1. The ban is not temporary and import-based refineries in China are becoming increasingly concerned about future bauxite supplies.

 2. Major opportunities exist for bauxite projects, particularly in Australia.